bright/new-www/content/our-areas/launch-your-idea-with-mvp-development.md

 title: launch your idea with MVP development
 image_our_service: /images/mvp_development_small.png
 image_alt_our_service: mvp development company
 description: Do you want to build an MVP?
-You came to the right place!
+You came to the right place.
 We’ve developed MVPs for startups, NGOs and consulting agencies from the USA, UK, Germany, Norway and more.
-Let’s work on your MVP!
+Let’s work on your MVP.
-button: let's talk
+button: let's talk MVP
-button2: let's talk
+button2: let's talk MVP
 published: true
 show_case_study: true
 show_technology_stack: true